 How to fix windows defender blocked by group policy

-When the computer is infected by any malware or virus then it automatically disables all the software’s in the system like Windows Defender, Task Manager, Windows Registry, Group Policy Editor etc. At such times, when you try to open the Windows Defender from control panel or through Run command it shows an error that reads ‘This app is turned off by group policy’.
+When any malware or virus infects the computer, then it automatically disables all the software’s in the system like Windows Defender, Task Manager, Windows Registry, Group Policy Editor, etc. At such times, when you try to open the Windows Defender from the control panel or through Run command it shows an error that reads ‘This app is turned off by group policy.’

-At such time, you need to make certain changes in your PC using Group Policy Editor (gpedit).
-We have given below some fixes that will help you get rid of this error message and will enable Windows Defender.
-So if you are looking for How to fix Windows Defender blocked error? then follow easy steps.
+At such time, you need to make specific changes in your PC using Group Policy Editor (gpedit).
+We have given some fixes that will help you get rid of this error message and will enable Windows Defender.
+So if you are looking for How to fix Windows Defender blocked error?
+Then follow easy steps.

-1. Steps to enable Windows Defender from Group Policy
+1. Steps to allow Windows to Defender from Group Policy

 We have listed out simple steps to fix Windows Defender blocked by group policy error.
 Before you start, get aware that Local Group Policy Editor is only available in Windows Enterprise and Pro Editions.
 Below are the steps to fix the error using Group Policy.